KS-1 rifle: KS-1

 13.7" heavy-profile barrel with mid-length gas system.
 The barrel features distinctive ball-mill dimpling for weight-relief and reduction of heat-induced barrel shift.
 When paired with a small high-efficiency suppressor, the KS-1 notably has a similar overall length to a 10.3" M4 carbine with a full-sized suppressor, but with higher muzzle velocity.

 L403A1

 British military designation for the KS-1 model.
-Equipped with L900A1 Optics Suite (Vortex 1–10x low power variable optic in a Reptilia AUS mount, combined with a Aimpoint ACRO P-2 red dot sight in a Reptilia ROF 90 mount) and KAC QDC/MCQ-PRT Inconel 3D printed reduced backpressure suppressor.
+Equipped with L900A1 Optics Suite (Vortex 1–10x low power variable optic in a Reptilia AUS mount, combined with an Aimpoint ACRO P-2 red dot sight in a Reptilia ROF 90 mount) and KAC QDC/MCQ-PRT Inconel 3D printed reduced backpressure suppressor.

 KS-2

 14.5" barrel with mid-length gas system.

 KS-3

 11.5" barrel with carbine-length gas system.
 Its smaller size allows for easier stowing for transport, and less cumbersome to carry.
 With nearly 100% compatibility with other KS series rifles, it is the recommended choice for a secondary upper receiver for those with KS-1 or KS-2 rifles, or as a primary system for those that require a dependable, small, lighter carbine.